flatironinstitute/sciware/34_PyPackaging/main.md

 <img src="./assets/venv-demo-2.png" class="plain">

 Note the paths:
-- `''` will give the current working directory
+- `''` gives the directory where you launched `python`
-- `/usr/lib/python310.zip`, `/usr/lib/python3.10`, `/usr/lib/python3.10/lib-dynload`
-are for preinstalled packages
+- The `/usr/lib/` directories are for preinstalled packages
-- `/home/jsoules/tmp/my-venv/lib/python3.10/site-packages` is what we care about
+- `~/tmp/my-venv/lib/python3.10/site-packages` is
+  where downloaded packages will be installed

+Before we install anything:

 <img src="./assets/venv-demo-3.png" class="plain">

+that directory has a few package-distribution tools installed, and that's it.

 Now let's install numpy!